patelmp/Group13-SENG8071-Midterm-Assignment/README.md

+## Headers
 # Group13-SENG8071-Midterm-Assignment
-# Markdown syntax guide
+Online bookstore system
 Hi This
-## Headers

 # This is a Heading h1
 Welcome